christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

     - TODO describe that I opted for strong consistency here [@gotsman2016cause]
     - TODO describe my reasoning for this
     - Reference Calm
-    - if possible (and tradeoff ok), strong consistency is always prefered
+    - if possible (and trade-off ok), strong consistency is always prefered
     - Many other db vendors provide strong consistency (anecdotal proven that it works, TODO reference previous work)
         - Especially with raft or similar protocols
         - Even in high throughput scenarios